Is your cholesterol really too high?

 Possible Causes of High Cholesterol:

 - Dysfunctional thyroid.
 If you have a hypothyroid problem, cholesterol can be higher.
-Your thyroid also needs some carbohydrates, so sometimes people see a rise in cholesterol when they switch to radically low carb/keto diets.
+Your thyroid also needs some carbohydrates, so sometimes people see a rise in cholesterol when they switch to radically low carb/ketogenic diets (this is often stabilized long-term and with personalization to dietary protocols).
 We can also see a rise with PCOS, pregnancy, and menopause (6).

 - Rapid Weight Loss.
 As your body starts losing fat, it may get built up more in the blood stream, causing the lab values to be elevated.
 Re-test if you are losing or have lost weight recently.